InterLinked1/evergreen/README.md

 ## Building

+*evergreen* must be compiled from source, which requires only a few simple steps.

+On Debian-based systems, the required packages can be installed using `apt-get install -y git wget automake pkg-config libtool m4 build-essential libncurses-dev`

-*evergreen* requires a modified version of the `libetpan` library, which can be installed using this script: https://github.com/InterLinked1/lbbs/blob/master/scripts/libetpan.sh
+*evergreen* also requires a modified version of the `libetpan` library, which can be installed using this script: https://github.com/InterLinked1/lbbs/blob/master/scripts/libetpan.sh

 After you have that installed, you can simply run `make` and then `make install`.